 (f) For a lead abatement project designer license, five hundred dollars.

-(1) Notify the applicant of any deficiency and/or needed modification to the application; and
+(1) Notify the applicant of any deficiency, or needed modification to the application, or both; and

 (2) Notify the applicant of the approval of the application for licensure within thirty calendar days of the date the applicant complies with the requirements of Chapter 3701-32 of the Administrative Code.

-(C) An individual is exempt from taking the course of instruction, approved by the director pursuant to section 3742.08 of the Revised Code and rule 3701-82-01 of the Administrative Code, on lead activities specific for the discipline for which the individual is applying, if the individual meets one of the following:
+(1) Successfully complete the initial course of instruction specific to the license for which the individual is applying.
+An individual is exempt from taking the course of instruction, approved by the director pursuant to section 3742.08 of the Revised Code and rule 3701-82-01 of the Administrative Code, if the individual meets one of the following:

 (1) For any individual who has successfully completed an approved training course in the past twelve-month period, one year after the last day of the required training course;